Paul J. Zak: Neuromanagement

 Zak has coined the term "neuromanagement" to describe how findings in neuroscience can be used to create organizational cultures that are highly engaging for employees and produce high performance for organizations.
 He has developed a methodology called Ofactor that quantifies organizational culture and identifies how to continuously improve culture to increase trust, joy, and performance.
 He has used Ofactor to help organizations ranging from nonprofits to startups to Fortune 50 companies change their cultures.
 His Ofactor research reflects the approach advocated by his late colleague at Claremont Graduate University, management guru Peter F. Drucker, in which organizations with flat hierarchies empower employees.
 His 2017 book Trust Factor: The Science of Creating High-Performance Companies shows leaders of organizations how to create and sustain a culture of trust.

 Scholarly impact

 Zak has published more than 200 peer-reviewed papers, book chapters, and commentaries.
 He was listed by researchers at Stanford University as being in the world's top 0.3% of the most cited scientists.

 Immersion and consumer neuroscience

-Zak's lab has discovered neurologic signals that reflect engagement in stories and predict post-narrative behaviors.
+Zak's lab has discovered a combination of neurologic signals that measure the value the brain obtain from social-emotional experiences, which he named "Immersion."
+These data accurately predict behaviors, including purchases, information recall, and social shares..
+These 1 Hz data also capture engagement in stories and post-narrative decisions.
+Published research shows that neurological Immersion in stories reduces racial bias and increases support for economic freedom.
 Some of this work was funded by DARPA to help the U.S. military reduce conflict.
+In 2017, he co-founded Immersion Neuroscience, a neurotechnology platform that subscribers use to quantify the return on experience by measuring neurological Immersion from wrist-worn sensors.
+Immersion data also show 99% concordance with people's mood and 98% with their energy showing the emotional health applications of continuously measuring the value of experiences..
+Immersion Neuroscience's free app SIX identifies what people's brains value the most so they can improve their emotional fitness.